 We will help you to get to an acceptable level of compliance come May 2018, and ensure you continue to meet the required standards beyond then.

-The GDPR team has produced a booklet containing a collection of articles looking at a number of data protection articles in relation to GDPR.
+The GDPR team has produced a booklet containing a collection of articles looking at a number of data protection issues in relation to GDPR.
 Please click here for a copy.